 - -1 LABEL: This specifies a label for the build.
-This is used to custimize the build-directory to build.LABEL and can be used to facilitate different builds from the same source. - -d: This specifies a debugging build. - CONFIG: This is a string to choose one of the preconfigured configurations.
+This is used to custimize the build-directory to build.LABEL and can be used to facilitate different builds from the same source. - -d: This specifies a debugging build. - -c Toolchain: This is a string to choose one of the preconfigured compiler toolchains.
 It can be useful if you find one which matches your setup.